FOLLOW US

 Contracts for buying or selling property must always be in writing to be enforceable.
 This applies to both residential and commercial real estate.

 Lease agreements longer than 12 months must also be documented and signed.
 Shorter leases may be enforceable orally, depending on state laws.
+South Dakota illustrates why documentation matters even for shorter leases — agricultural crop-share agreements, where the landlord receives a percentage of the harvest instead of cash rent, create enforcement problems when they’re oral, since there’s no written record of the agreed split.

 Easements (the right to use another’s property) and real estate options (agreements to buy or lease property at a future date) are subject to the statute as well.